funjsldn/funjs-jan-dojo/todo/README.md

 lein dev
 ```

-The project will now be server on port 3000.
+The project will now be served on port 3000.
 The source files in
 `src/cljs` are monitored for changes, so simply save and refresh your
 browser window to see your changes.